|

 Upcoming Virtual Book and Author Events

-Wednesday, January 14th at 2pm ET: “Bookaccino Live” Book Preview Afternoon Event: Carol Fitzgerald will present titles releasing between January 13th and February 3rd, along with a few from March, that we would like to get on your radar.
+Wednesday, May 13th at 2pm ET: “Bookaccino Live” Book Preview Afternoon Event: Carol Fitzgerald will present titles releasing between May 12th and June 2nd, along with a few from the first half of July, that we would like to get on your radar.
 Included will be fiction; historical fiction; thrillers and mysteries; and memoirs, biographies and other nonfiction.

 "Bookreporter Talks To" Videos & Podcasts